handylife-debug/webwaka-main/replit.md

 # Overview

-This is a Next.js 15 multi-tenant application that enables users to create custom subdomains with emoji branding.
-The platform features a main domain where users can register subdomains (e.g., "mycompany.example.com") and an admin interface for managing tenants.
-Each subdomain serves as an independent tenant space with its own branding and content.
+This project is a Next.js 15 multi-tenant SaaS application designed to allow users to create custom subdomains with emoji branding.
+It features a main domain for subdomain registration and an admin interface for tenant management.
+Each subdomain functions as an independent tenant space, complete with its own branding and content.
+The platform aims to automate complex business workflows using an advanced "WebWaka Biological Cell System" for modularity and scalability, targeting various business needs including POS, E-commerce, and CRM.

 # User Preferences